yerikim/blog/_posts/2014-12-15-Mapped Together.md

 <p class="meta">

-I created two of my new concept maps each with a different building on campus for its focal point.
+I created a couple new concept maps, each with a different building on campus for its focal point.
 See below:

 ![]({{ site.url }}/blog/images/HopkinsCampusMap2.jpg)
 ![]({{ site.url }}/blog/images/HopkinsCampusMap3.jpg)